Sharp local smoothing estimates for curve averages: Introduction

+where $d\sigma^{n-1}$ is the normalized surface measure on the unit sphere $S^{n-1} \subset \R^n$.
+In \cite{MR420116}, Stein proved the sharp $L^p$ boundedness of the operator for dimensions greater than two.
+The two-dimensional case remained open for a while and was proved by Bourgain \cite{MR874045}.

+In the unpublished survey of Christ from the late 1980s\footnote{See page 62 of \cite{MR2288738}.}, he posed the question of determining the range of $p$ for which the $L^p$ boundedness of the helical maximal operator holds true.
+This question can be thought of as a natural extension of Bourgain's theorem to higher dimensions.
+It is believed that the operator $M_{\gamma_n}f$ is $L^p$ bounded if and only if $p>n$. {Bourgain's argument bounding the circular maximal function also confirms that $M_{\gamma_2}$ is $L^p$ bounded if and only if $p>2$}.
+For $n=3$, after partial progress in \cite{MR2288738}, it was independently proved by \cite{MR4411734} and \cite{MR4861588}.
+Our theorem proves the conjecture for $n=4$.
+For $n \geq 5$, prior to our work, the best known bound was obtained by \cite{MR4549710}, and our theorem improves theirs. {The range of $p$ that we obtain for the $L^p$ boundedness of $M_{\gamma_n}$ is the best possible using the local smoothing estimate, as observed in \cite{BH}. }

-The sharp local smoothing estimate for $n=2$ is proved in the celebrated work by \cite{MR4151084}\footnote{More precisely, a square function estimate for a cone in $\R^3$ is proved by \cite{MR4151084}, and the sharp local smoothing estimate is a corollary of their square function estimate.
+As mentioned, the local smoothing estimate implies the $L^p$ boundedness of the helical maximal operator for some range of $p$.
+The sharp local smoothing estimate for $n=2$ was proved in the celebrated work by \cite{MR4151084}\footnote{More precisely, a square function estimate for a cone in $\R^3$ was proved by \cite{MR4151084}, and the sharp local smoothing estimate is a corollary of their square function estimate.
 We refer to \cite{MR1173929} for the implication.}, and has been open for $n \geq 3$.
-Prior to our work, the best known bound for $n \geq 3$ was obtained by \cite{MR4549710}, where they proved the estimate \eqref{0703.13} for $p \geq 4n-2$ and $\si<2/p$.
+By testing {standard} examples, one can see that the local smoothing estimate \eqref{0703.13} fails without the condition $\sigma < \min \{ \frac1n, \frac2p \}$. {Recently, \cite{BH} modified an example in \cite{MR4340226} to demonstrate an additional restriction on $\sigma$, which led to the conjecture solved by Theorem \ref{mainthm}.} {Note that there are two critical exponents of $p$ in Theorem \ref{mainthm}: $p=4$ and $p=4n-4$.} Before our work, the best known bound for $n \geq 3$ was obtained by \cite{MR4549710}, where they proved the estimate \eqref{0703.13} for $p \geq 4n-2$ and $\si<2/p$.
 Our theorem gives sharp local smoothing estimates for all ranges of $p$ in all dimensions.